paulbradish/awesome-digital-marketing/README.md

 ## Engines (Search)
 * [Bing](https://www.bing.com/) - Owned by Microsoft.
 Previously known as: MSN Search, Windows Live Search and later Live Search.
    * [Bing Webmaster Tools](https://www.bing.com/webmasters/about) - Easy to plug-in API solution that websites can call to notify Bing on content updated, allowing instant crawling, indexing and discovery of your site content.
  * [DuckDuckGo](https://duckduckgo.com/) - If privacy is your thing, you'll be right at home here.
+    * [Available Bangs!](https://duckduckgo.com/bang) - Shortcuts that quickly take you to search results on other sites. _example: use !w in DuckDuckGo to search Wikipedia._
  * __[Google](https://google.com) - No introduction needed.__
    * Resources
      * [Core Web Vitals workflows with Google tools](https://web.dev/vitals-tools/) - The finer points of how to combine Google tools to audit, improve and monitor your website effectively.
+     * [Refreshed guidelines for site owners](https://developers.google.com/search/blog/2022/10/search-essentials) - The Google Search Essentials make up the core parts of what makes your web-based content (web pages, images, videos, or other publicly-available material that Google finds on the web) eligible to appear and perform well on Google Search. _If I taught a class on SEO, this would be day #1 reading material._
    * Tools
      * [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) - An open-source, automated tool for improving the quality of web pages.
 You can run it against any web page, public or requiring authentication.
 It has audits for performance, accessibility, progressive web apps, SEO and more.
      * [PageSpeed Insights](https://pagespeed.web.dev/) - Make your web pages fast on all devices